 content is branding, not sales

-Your content is designed to help and not sell to people.
+Your content is designed to help not sell, to people.
 It’s all about adding insightful, relevant and valuable information into the laps of your ideal customer.
 Don’t create a brand perception that you are a walking, talking billboard, shoving your unsolicited message down the throat of people who frankly don’t care.

 People search for content because they want answers.
 It is highly possible that they do not have actual buyers intent at this point in time, therefore the sales pitch is unwelcome.